Frequently Asked Questions Concerning Monroe Harding’s Response to COVID-19

 Q: How is COVID-19 impacting Monroe Harding?

 A: Our number one priority is the health and well-being of our young people, families, staff, volunteers, and partners.
-To help prevent the spread of COVID-19 we temporarily closed our offices in March, including our Youth Connections Resource Center and Opportunity Now Reengagement Hub in downtown Nashville.
-Our offices will remain closed in May.
+To help prevent the spread of COVID-19 we temporarily closed our offices mid-March, including our Youth Connections Resource Center and Opportunity Now Reengagement Hub in downtown Nashville.
+Our offices will remain closed at least through July.

 While our physical locations are closed, our staff is working hard to support our families and young people:

-- Foster Care: We continue to place children with foster parents.
+- Foster Care: We continue to place children with foster parents and recruit and train new parents.
+We are currently serving 45 foster children/teens.
 Staff are providing resources and guidance virtually to the greatest extent possible.

 - Youth Connections / Opportunity Now Reengagement Hub: We continue to engage our young adults virtually, connecting them to necessary resources and promoting personal safety and self-care.
-We supported nearly 100 young adults since mid-March.
+We supported 152 unique young adults year-to-date at YC and are working with 35 Opportunity Youth at the Hub.

 - Clinical Services: Critical emotional and mental health services are being provided virtually.